lucjon/xf86-video-cube/README.md

 - Albert Herranz, for his SDL Gamecube driver for Wii Linux.
 - Henrik Harmsen, for his glide Xfree86 driver which gave the basic structure.
 - Alan Hourihane and Michel Dänzer, for their framebuffer xfree86 driver.
-- All the GC-Linux team, for their efforts in porting Linux to the Gamecube/Wii consoles and any other contributers that may have been missed.
+- All the GC-Linux team, for their efforts in porting Linux to the Gamecube/Wii consoles and any other contributors that may have been missed.